yoheitaonishi/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-* My pipeline can't detect curve lean lines
+* My pipeline can't detect curved lean lines
 * My pipeline detect guardrail at challenge.mp4

 ### 3. Suggest possible improvements to your pipeline

-* Improvement shortcomings
+* In order to detect curved lean lines, my pipeline should use  cv2.HoughLines() for detecting lean lines. ( http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_houghlines/py_houghlines.html )
+* In order to detect curved lean lines, my pipeline should decide canny edge's thresholding automatically. ( http://www.kerrywong.com/2009/05/07/canny-edge-detection-auto-thresholding/ )
+* In order not to detect guardrail, my pipeline should use new algorithm in this paper. ( http://airccj.org/CSCP/vol5/csit53211.pdf )